Tip!: Hardware-accelerated streaming is a premium feature and requires an active Plex Pass subscription.

 Compatible FreeBSD servers require Plex Media Server 1.13.9 or newer.

-Tip!: The easiest way to know if a particular NAS device supports hardware-accelerated streaming is to check the NAS Compatibility sheet.
+Tip!: The easiest way to know if a particular NAS device supports hardware-accelerated streaming (based on Intel Quick Sync Video) is to check the NAS Compatibility sheet.

 Related Page: Plex NAS Compatibility